-Our "coral reef facts" website explores many key aspects of these unique marine environments.
-It is organized around three major areas of interest:
+Our “coral reef facts” website is organized around three main topics:

 1. Coral Reef Structure